Third person arrested in Hartsville shooting that killed three

-DARLINGTON, S.C. — A judge denied bond a second time Thursday for a man now charged with two counts of murder in Sunday’s shooting at Mac’s Lounge in Hartsville that left three people dead.
+DARLINGTON, S.C. - A judge denied bond a second time Thursday for a man now charged with one count of murder in Sunday’s shooting at Mac’s Lounge in Hartsville that has now left three people dead.

-And a third person is now in jail also facing two murder charges from the shooting.
+And a third person is now in jail facing two murder charges from the shooting.

 McCall is in custody at the W. Glenn Campbell Detention Center in Darlington.
 He was booked into the detention center at 11:24 p.m.
 Wednesday.